Wolfda95/xairad-website/exampleSite/content/homepage/services.md

 ---
 &nbsp;

-#### Dealing with Small Datasets for Deep Learning in Medical Imaging: An Evaluation of Self-Supervised Pre-Training on CT Scans Comparing Contrastive and Masked Autoencoder Methods for Convolutional Models
+#### Self-Supervised Pre-Training with Contrastive and Masked Autoencoder Methods for Dealing with Small Datasets in Deep Learning for Medical Imaging

 ![Example image](/images/Wolf_SparK_PreTrain.png)